danielsaidi/website_danielsaidi/collections/_lyrics/dog_the_bone/dive.md

+---
-Dive
+title:  Dive
-====
+band:   Dog The Bone
+album:  Dog The Bone
+---

-I just want to close my eyes
+I want to close my eyes
-It's time,
+It's time
 I'll be just fine in time
 At ease, please don’t cry

 Time seems endlessly
+And I
-and I can't stand this empty life
+Can't stand this empty life
 Fade, fade, smile

 Deny, why deny me
 a dive into my dreams?
 And why, why fear the dive
 when the dive will let me dream?

 It opens up my eyes

 So, it's time to let go
 You know it's low to grow
-this empty shell due to fear
+This empty shell due to fear
-when I'm just lying here
+When I'm just lying here

 Deny, why deny me
 a dive into my dreams?
 Dive, we all fade in time
 The dive will let me dream

 Deny, why deny me
 a dive into my dreams?
 And why, why fear the dive
 when the dive will let me dream?

 It opens up my eyes

 Just try to let me leave